CassTheWendigo/JavaTilemapEditor/README.md

 2. <ins>Brush Menu</ins>
     - Toggle Preview - Toggles whether or not a preview will be displayed.
-    - Preview Transparency - Changes the transparency of the preview being displayed.
+    - Toggle Collision - Toggles whether or not the painted tile will have collision*.
     - Toggle Stamp - Toggles whether or not the current selected stamp will be painted.
     - Stamp Creation Menu - Enables the user to create paintable stamps.
       - Width - Sets the width of the stamp.